-- Cooked sweet potato with mashed chickpeas and cauliflower. - Shepherd's pie with green vegetables. - Rice and mashed peas with courgette sticks. - Mashed cooked lentils with rice. - Minced chicken and vegetable casserole with mashed potato. - Mashed canned salmon with couscous and peas. - Fish poached in milk with potato, broccoli and carrot.
+- Cooked sweet potato with mashed chickpeas and cauliflower with a white sauce. - Shepherd's pie with green vegetables. - Rice and mashed peas with courgette sticks. - Mashed cooked lentils with rice. - Minced chicken and vegetable casserole with mashed potato. - Mashed canned salmon with couscous and peas. - Fish poached in milk with potato, broccoli and carrot.